polymode/polymode/modes/readme.md

    - `pm-narrow-to-span`

 ### Initialization of polymodes

+Note: This description is obsolete.
+Internals have changed.

 When called, `poly-XXX-mode` (created with `define-polymode`) clones `pm-poly/XXX` object and calls `pm-initialize` generic on it.
 The actual